jellyfin-archive/jellyfin-docs/general/administration/Hardware-Acceleration/ubuntu-debian-nvence.md

      Select Linux Long Lived if your NVIDIA CARD IS FAIRLY NEW. **(This is very important!!)**
      Click Search.
 This will automatically tell you your most updated driver you will need.
 Write or type this out somewhere so you can access it later.

+###  Patching Your NVIDIA Driver
+    **This is extremely important.
+If you want to have more than 2 concurrent streams running on your jellyfin server i would HIGHLY Recommend patching your existing drivers below.
+If you are not going to have more than 2 consecutive streams running at once please skip to the Configuring Your Settings in Jellyfin

     3. Now go to this link for patching the drivers.
 [NVIDIA Github patch](https://github.com/keylase/nvidia-patch)

     4. Scroll Down to the versions table or type in browser CTRL + F. Then type in your browser window for your drive

      IE. Geoforce GTX 970 = 432.21 (it showed us the driver on nvidias website)

     5. Once youve located your correct driver hover over the driver link with your mouse right click the link and copy the link location.

     6. **IMPORTANT!!!
 YOU NEED TO RUN THESE COMMANDS IN CLI NOT DE NOT DE TERMINAL CLI**

      To do this you need to go out of GUI(Desktop Enviroment) and into CLI(kernal recovery terminal).

      So you do this by Pressing CTRL+ALT+F1 (Some people DE(desktop enviroment) will already be on F1 so change it to any other F#

     7. Now your should see a terminal login with your user IE. my user is `devilscoder`

     so i login with user `devilscoder` and the password associated with it.

     9. Now make the this directory and navigate to it by sending this command.

         `sudo mkdir /opt/nvidia && cd /opt/nvidia`

     10. Now you need to download the correctly update driver from the command posted below

         `sudo wget https://international.download.nvidia.com/XFree86/Linux-x86_64/(driver firmware number)/NVIDIA-Linux-x86_(driver firmware number).run`